Key Policy Information

 - Live in the UK.

-- The purpose of granting a wish or donating our therapeutic products is to provide emotional support to seriously unwell children and their families.
+- The purpose of providing a wish item or donating our therapeutic products is to give emotional support to seriously unwell children and their families.
 We are not able to provide financial assistance for any other reason.

 - We require any request for a wish to be endorsed by a health professional involved in the care of the individual.